krayin/krayin-docs/docs/1.x/packages/create-package.md

         └── Category
 ```

-In your package folder, create a folder named as **`src`**.
+In your package directory, create a directory named as **`src`**.
 This is where you'll put all your package-related files.
 Your updated structure will look like this:

 ```
    └── packages